Federal Court Discredits Testimony of Treating Physicians Who Failed to Vet Medical Interpreters’ Credentials

 The case is Zhao v.
 United States of America, Case No. 1:06 CV-00106 EAW, decided on August 4, 2017 by Judge Wolford of the U.S. District Court for the Western District of New York.

-Contact All Language Alliance, Inc. to retain qualified medical interpreters in Mandarin Chinese, Spanish, Russian, Arabic, Somali, Haitian Creole, Korean, Cantonese, Polish, Nepali, Hmong, Bosnian, Twi, Thai, and other rare and common languages for your IME, hospital, doctor’s office in Denver, Colorado, to evaluate or treat LEP patients fluent in any language.
+Contact All Language Alliance, Inc. to retain qualified medical interpreters in Mandarin Chinese, Spanish, Russian, Arabic, Somali, Haitian Creole, Korean, Cantonese, Polish, Nepali, Hmong, Bosnian, Twi, Thai, and other rare and common languages for your IME in Denver, Colorado.

-This legal translation blog article should not be construed as legal advice.
+This language translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.